Music of Bermuda: Calypso

 Calypso first became a part of Bermuda music in the 1940s and 50s.
 It was imported from Trinidad and Tobago.
 The Talbot Brothers were the island's first major calypsonians; they organized as a group in 1942, and began touring the United States by the early 1950s.

 Norman Luboff followed in the footsteps of Jamaican-American calypso singer Harry Belafonte in popularizing Trinidadian calypso.
 Luboff de-emphasized the saucy, ribald side of calypso and created a popular form that appealed to the masses.
 His signature song is "Yellow Bird" which became very popular in the 1960s.
 Genuine Bermudian calypso can only be found on the fine Bermuda Gombey & Calypso 1953-1960.
 A detailed history of Bermuda calypso and gombey written by Bruno Blum can be read in the CD booklet (available online in both French and English).
 Artists include Sidney Bean, The Talbot Brothers, Reuben McCoy, Hubert Smith, The Four Deuces, Al Harris, Erskine Zuill and jazzman Lance Hayward, the first musician ever produced by Chris Blackwell, founder of Island Records.

+Rock

+Being close to the United States, rock'n'roll is also popular.
+Bermuda's most famous rock group was The Savages, a garage band that are considered important in the genre, especially by collectors, and foreshadowed 1970s punk.
+Their biggest single was The World Ain't Round, It's Square.